Cactoblastis cactorum: Quarantine in the United States

-Currently in the United States, populations of Cactoblastis cactorum have been discovered in Florida, Georgia, and most recently, in Louisiana.
+Currently in the United States, most populations of Cactoblastis cactorum have been discovered in Florida, Georgia, and most recently, in Louisiana.
 Many of these states have already begun their own programs to halt the progress of the moth in conjunction with the 2009 Strategic Plan.

 The United States began a plan in 2009 through the Animal and Plant Health Inspection Service (APHIS) to quarantine afflicted Opuntia species and slow the migration of Cactoblastis cactorum across the United States.
 The APHIS hopes to create a permanent barrier across which colonization of the invasive moth would be impossible.
 This barrier includes not only colonization of new areas across land, but also by sea.
 By sea, new regulations by APHIS require livestock fodder in transit found with evidence of Cactoblastis cactorum to be destroyed, fumigated, or returned to its country of origin.
 By land, quarantining means creating a barrier of area over which the moth will be unable to reproduce across the gap; this has been accomplished by physically removing all cacti in swaths of area or by removing and replacing afflicted cacti.

 One of the primary implementations proposed would be to create a sterile version of Cactoblastis cactorum that would serve to eliminate the westernmost population of the moth and push its current territory eastward.
 This method would create a generation of moths which is unable to reproduce and would slowly but effectively curb the spread of the species.
 However, the sterile version of the moth has had little success in spreading to the majority of the affected area.

 Other methods include identifying infected areas and then mechanically destroying all cacti in that area.
 Crude methods such as these are being used in Louisiana to eliminate the presence of the moth in swampy areas and generally involve the heavy use of removal by chainsaw, hacksaw, or other mechanical chopping device.
 Chemical pesticides in most areas have proven to be ineffective due to the large quantity and frequency of treatment of pesticide needed to limit the population and also the effective protection the moth is allotted by the cactus leaves.